elipparini/elipparini.github.io/index.md

 ---
 {% seo %}

-I am a Postdoctoral Researcher in Computer Science at the University of Cagliari working in [Massimo Bartoletti's group](https://blockchain.unica.it/).
-I received my PhD from the University of Genoa in 2024, under the supervision of [Stefan Ratschan](https://www.cs.cas.cz/~ratschan/) and [Alessandro Armando](https://rubrica.unige.it/personale/VUZDXlxu).
-I graduated in Mathematics from the University of Milan in 2020, under the supervision of [Silvio Ghilardi](https://homes.di.unimi.it/ghilardi/).
+I am a Postdoctoral Researcher in Computer Science at the [University of Cagliari](https://web.unica.it/unica/en/dip_matinfo.page) working in [Massimo Bartoletti's group](https://blockchain.unica.it/).
+I received my PhD from the [University of Genoa](https://dibris.unige.it/en) in 2024, under the supervision of [Stefan Ratschan](https://www.cs.cas.cz/~ratschan/) and [Alessandro Armando](https://rubrica.unige.it/personale/VUZDXlxu).
+During my PhD, I've spent some time at [FBK](https://fm.fbk.eu/), at the [Czech Academy of Sciences](https://www.cs.cas.cz/en), and at [SRI International](https://www.sri.com/).
+I graduated in Mathematics from the [University of Milan](https://matematica.unimi.it/) in 2020, under the supervision of [Silvio Ghilardi](https://homes.di.unimi.it/ghilardi/).

 Main interests:
 - Formal Verification